vaughan-rich/fruit-drop.js/README.md

 ## How to Play

-You can play Fruit-Drop.js <a href="http://richvaughan.co.uk/pages/fruit-drop/fruit-drop.html">here</a>.
-I recommend you play either in Chrome or Firefox (where it has been tested successfully).
-You may experience some audio latency/performance issues in other browsers.
+You can play Fruit-Drop.js <a href="http://www.richvaughan.co.uk/pages/fruit-drop/fruit-drop.html">here</a>.

-Otherwise, you can download the source code above and run it off your disk in a browser of your choice, for ultimate performance! 👊
+It's recommended to play either in Chrome or Firefox.
+Otherwise, you can download the source code and run it off your machine for best performance. 👊

 ![Screenshot](screen.png)